Table of Contents

 Unfortunately, many devices are made without registering as a Vendor with the corresponding standards body, and use generic USB chips for interfacing with a computer (roughly similar to using a network interface card with a random MAC address and PCI ID, and thus poorly identifiable device specifics needed to automatically load some certain driver).
 Often they also lack a unique serial number field, so monitoring several devices is problematic.

-One frequent case is with devices identifying as "Fry’s Electronics" and/or "MEC0003", if those data are served at all, or plain "0001/0000" in ID field.
+One frequent case is with devices identifying as "Fry’s Electronics" and/or "MEC0003", if those metadata are served at all, or plain "0001/0000" in ID field.
 In some cases they are accompanied by "UPSmart" software with a "MEGA(USB)" connection option that works for Windows users.

 Your best bet is to search for community discussions of issues on NUT GitHub